Ready to Get Cooking?

 Welcome to Fast2eat!
 If you’re looking for easy-to-prepare, nutritious, delicious, and Fast-2-eat recipes, then you’re in the right place.

-One of the breads with the best aroma, not only while baking, but on the counter, in the bread basket, and even when wrapped in plastic.
+One of the bread with the best aroma, not only while baking, but on the counter, in the breadbasket, and even when wrapped in plastic.

-A bread with all the flavour of onion & herb to complete just about any dinner.
+A loaf of bread with all the flavour of onion & herbs to complete just about any dinner.
 Also great for sandwiches and/or toast.

 Try it and let me know what you think.

 I love seeing your take on my recipe!

 Comment below with your experience, snap a pic, use #fast2eat and tag us on

 Thank you so much for reading, commenting, following and sharing.